Search results for:

-With the Activity logs, this will show you the actions that have been done in WHMCS.
-This includes for all users, as well as the System itself.
-As this can sometimes get lengthy due to the amount of actions being performed by users on the WHMCS, there is an easy to use Search feature at the top.
-You can search based on Date, Description, Username as well as the IP Address that initiated the action.
+The Activity logs will show you the actions that have been done in WHMCS.
+This includes all users, as well as the System itself.
+As this can sometimes get longer due to the number of actions being performed by users on the WHMCS, there is an easy-to-use search feature at the top.
+You can search based on Date, Description, Username, and the IP Address that initiated the action.
 Then you can Filter Log to filter what is being seen to match those requirements.

-The Admin Log will show the times that an Administrative user logged in, as well as when they logged out.
-This can be useful to know when certain Administrators are logged in at a time, as well as when they had last logged in.
+The Admin Log will show the times that an Administrative user logged in and when they logged out.
+This can be useful to know when certain Administrators are logged in at a time and when they had last logged in.
 This will also show the IP address, which can assist with identifying suspicious logins.

-The Module Debug Log can help to debug or identify possible issues that exist within a Module or remote API calls.
-By default, this will be turned off, however if there is an issue happening and you need to investigate the calls being made, you can Enable Debug Logging.
+The Module Debug Log can help debug or identify possible issues within a Module or remote API calls.
+By default, this will be turned off.
+However, if there is an issue happening and you need to investigate the calls being made, you can Enable Debug Logging.
 Just make sure that once you are finished checking into this that you Disable it as well.
-Otherwise the Log may fill up pretty quickly.
+Otherwise, the Log may fill up pretty quickly.

 When WHMCS Sends an email to one of your clients, it will be listed in the Email Message Log.
 While this is useful for seeing emails that have been sent, especially more recent emails, you may want to view the Individual Email logs on the Client's Profile page.

-The Ticket Mail Import Log can be used to see emails that come in, that are either used to create tickets, or respond to them.
+The Ticket Mail Import Log can be used to see emails that come in, either used to create tickets or respond to them.
 This will include information about the email, as well as if it fails.
-This resource can be very useful in determining errors in the Email Piping with WHMCS.
+This resource can be beneficial in determining errors in the Email Piping with WHMCS.

-This log will contain a list of WHOIS Lookups that have been done by the visitors and clients on your site.
-This includes for new domain registrations as well as for domain transfers.
+This log will contain a list of WHOIS Lookups done by the visitors and clients on your site.
+This includes new domain registrations as well as domain transfers.
 You are also able to see the IP Address that the WHOIS request was submitted from.